Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data

+\textbf{Contributions.} Our work advances multimodal XR privacy research beyond prior studies~\cite{aziz2024exploiting} by: \begin{enumerate} \item Presenting a large-scale evaluation of 14 real-time privacy mechanisms, including 4 gaze telemetry and 10 body telemetry, conducted on XR datasets with up to 407 participants. \item Proposing a context-aware evaluation framework that supports mechanism selection under usability constraints and derive design guidelines tailored to casual and competitive XR applications. \item Proposing and evaluating multimodal mechanism pairings that reduce re-identification from 80.3\% to 26.3\% in casual XR applications and from 84.8\% to 26.1\% in competitive XR applications, without violating usability thresholds. \item Developing \texttt{XR-Privacy SDK}, a Unity-based toolkit that allows developers to incorporate privacy mechanisms into XR applications, supporting real-time protection of user data. \end{enumerate}

 The rest of the paper is structured as follows.
 Section 2 reviews related work on identity inference, re-identification risks, and privacy mechanisms in XR, covering eye, body, and multimodal data streams.
 Section 3 presents the system overview and adversary models assumed in this work.
 Section 4 analyzes the privacy–utility tradeoffs for each modality in casual XR applications, while Section 5 does the same for competitive applications.
 Section 6 selects operating points within these tradeoffs based on real-time constraints and evaluates multimodal re-identification performance under those constraints.
-Section 7 addresses potential concerns and clarifications regarding our approach, while Sections 8 and 9 discuss limitations, key takeaways, future directions, and conclude the paper.
+Section 7 presents XR-Privacy SDK, while Section 8 discusses future work and concludes the paper.